 This club offers a safe space for Triton students no matter their gender, gender identity or sexual orientation.
-We bring awareness to the campus about social issues in the LGBTQ community.
+We bring awareness to the campus about social issues in the LGBTQIAP+ community.

 IPC - Student Chapter

-IPC Education Foundation's Student Chapter Program strives to foster a diverse ecosystem that connects students, teachers, educational institutions, and industry members across the socio-economic spectrum.
+The IPC Education Foundation's Student Chapter Program strives to foster a diverse ecosystem that connects students, teachers, educational institutions, and industry members across the socio-economic spectrum through the following:

 Latin American Student Organization (L.A.S.O.)

-L.A.S.O. strives to be a resource for students and create activities that embrace cultural identity, educational equity, civic engagement, and support the undocumented student alliance.
+L.A.S.O. strives to be a resource for students and create activities that embrace cultural identity, educational equity, civic engagement, and support for undocumented students.

 Model Illinois Government (MIG) is an intercollegiate simulation of the different branches of government in the state of Illinois.
 Colleges across the state send representatives to this program.